CodeYourFuture/syllabus/docs/finalproject/week-2/lesson.md

 ## Retrospective (30 minutes)
 *Facilitated by TAs*

-Retro's can help a team focus on what is important and what they can improve for the next week.
-We like to use [Postfacto](https://pivotal.github.io/postfacto/) - if your team doesn't have a board setup already please contact Jon for help (@Jonrsharpe on Slack or jonathan@codeyourfuture.io).
+Retros can help a team focus on what is important and what they can improve for the next week.
+We like to use [Postfacto](https://pivotal.github.io/postfacto/) - if your team doesn't have a board setup already please contact Jon for help (`@jonrsharpe` on Slack or jonathan@codeyourfuture.io).

 - 5 mins - Individually everybody notes down.
   - You should include: